MPL 20x10x2 / N38 - neodymium magnet

 need more quantity?Don't know what to choose?

-Give us a call tel: +48 22 499 98 98 or get in touch via contact form on the contact page.
-You can check the strength and the shape of neodymium magnets in our force calculator power calculator
+Call us tel: +48 22 499 98 98 or write via contact form on the contact page.
+You can check the lifting capacity as well as the shape of magnet in our magnetic calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.